-William K. Jackson, from New Salem, Pennsylvania, is a partner in Jackson Farms, an 800-acre dairy that milks 160 registered Holsteins and grows corn and alfalfa.
-He is president of Jackson Farms 2, LLC, a small dairy processing facility that produces milk and makes ice cream which are marketed to area stores and are also sold via an on-site convenience store.
-He is also president of Jackson Farms 3, LLC and Jackson Farms Limited Partnership, which are involved in the production of natural gas.
-He serves on the boards of AgChoice Farm Credit, ACA; the Fay Penn Economic Development Council; the Fayette County Fair Board; and the Penn State Fayette, Eberly Campus Advisory Board.
+William K. Jackson, from New Salem, Pennsylvania, is a partner in Jackson Farms, a dairy operation with other farming interests, including corn and alfalfa.
+He is president of Jackson Farms 2, LLC, a small dairy processing facility that produces milk and makes ice cream marketed to area stores and sold via an on-site convenience store.
+Mr. Jackson is also president of Jackson Farms 3, LLC and Jackson Farms Limited Partnership, which are involved in the production of natural gas.
+He serves on the boards of AgChoice Farm Credit, ACA; the Fay Penn Economic Development Council, a local economic development committee; the Fayette County Fair Board, a local county fair; and the Penn State Fayette, Eberly Campus Advisory Board, which oversees campus community involvement.
 Mr. Jackson has a BS in Agricultural Business Management from Penn State University.
-Mr. Jackson became a director in 2013 and his current term expires December 31, 2020.
+Mr. Jackson will serve as chair of the Board Risk Policy Committee in 2018.
+Mr. Jackson became a director in 2013 and his term expires on December 31, 2020.

 S. Jerry Layman

-S. Jerry Layman, assists with Layman Farms LLC, a 3800 no-till corn and soybean operation, with his brother.
-They also operate Layman Farm Drainage, a local agricultural tile installation business.
-Mr. Layman currently serves as a Board member of AgCredit, ACA.
-He represents AgCredit on the IARP Sponsoring Committee and represents the IARP group of associations on the AgFirst/FCBT Plan Sponsor Committee.
-He is a member of American/Ohio Soybean Association, American/Ohio Corn/Wheat Growers Association, Hardin County Farm Bureau/American and Hardin County SWCD.
-Mr. Layman is a stockholder in Heritage Farm Coop.
+S. Jerry Layman, from Kenton, Ohio, assists with Layman Farms LLC, a no-till corn and soybean operation, and Layman Farm Drainage, an agricultural tile installation business.
+Mr. Layman currently serves as a board member of AgCredit, ACA.
+He represents AgCredit on the Independent Associations’ Retirement Plan Sponsor Committee and is a member of the AgFirst Plan Sponsor Committee..
+Mr. Layman is a stockholder in the agricultural cooperative Heritage Farm Coop.
 Mr. Layman has a BS in Agriculture Education from the Ohio State University and a MS of Education Leadership from the University of Dayton.
-He became a director in 2015 and his current term expires in 2018.
+Mr. Layman will serve on the Board Risk Policy Committee in 2018.
+Mr. Layman became a director in 2015 and his term expires on December 31, 2018.

 S. Alan Marsh

-S. Alan Marsh, is a third-generation farmer, and partner in Marsh Farms in Madison, Alabama.
-His operation consists of 3,000 acres of row crops, including cotton, soybeans, wheat and corn.
-Mr. Marsh is a director of First South Farm Credit, ACA where he currently serves as Chairman of the Sub-Chapter T Committee and the Governance Committee.
-Mr. Marsh is a director of Limestone County Farmers Federation, and is president and stockholder of South Limestone Co-op Gin, an Association borrower.
+S. Alan Marsh, from Madison, Alabama, is a partner in Marsh Farms, an operation consisting of row crops including cotton, soybeans, wheat and corn.
+Mr. Marsh is a director of First South Farm Credit, ACA and Limestone County Farmers Federation, an agricultural trade organization, and he is president and stockholder of South Limestone Co-op Gin, a cotton ginning operation and an association borrower.
 He is also an advisory board member for Staplecotn, a cotton cooperative association.
-Mr. Marsh received a Business Management Certification from Stratford Career Institute and has attended numerous special courses/clinics/workshops/seminars on director training, marketing, scouting, irrigation, pesticides and farm safety.
-Mr. Marsh became a director in 2010 and his current term expires December 31, 2017.
+Mr. Marsh received a Business Management Certification from Stratford Career Institute.
+Mr. Marsh serves on the Board Governance and the Board Compensation Committees in 2018.
+Mr. Marsh became a director in 2010 and his term expires on December 31, 2021.

 Fred R. Moore Jr.

-Fred R. Moore, Jr., is from Eden, Maryland.
-He is president of Fred R. Moore & Son, Inc. d/b/a Collins Wharf Sod, a turf and grain operation which grows sod (turf), corn, soybeans and wheat on 650 acres.
+Fred R. Moore, Jr., from Eden, Maryland is president of Fred R. Moore & Sons, Inc. d/b/a Collins Wharf Sod, a turf and grain operation, which grows sod (turf), corn, soybeans and wheat.
 He is also partner of F&E Properties, LLC, a rental business.
-He currently serves on the boards of MidAtlantic Farm Credit, Wicomico Soil Conservation District and Wicomico County Farm Bureau.
-In addition, he is a member of the FFA Alumni Association and currently serves as an active life member of the Allen Volunteer Fire Company.
-Mr. Moore has a BS from the University of Maryland Eastern Shore.
-He became a director in 2014, and his term expires December 31, 2017.
+He currently serves on the boards of MidAtlantic Farm Credit, ACA, Wicomico Soil Conservation District, an environmental and conservation entity and Wicomico County Farm Bureau, an agricultural promotion organization.
+He currently serves as an active life member of the Allen Volunteer Fire Company.
+Mr. Moore has a BS in Agriculture Education from the University of Maryland Eastern Shore.
+He serves on the Board Governance and the Board Compensation Committees in 2018.
+Mr. Moore became a director in 2014 and his term expires December 31, 2021.